IkarosKappler/plotboilerplate/README.md

 The package is compiled with npm typescript.
 See the tsconfig.json file.

 ### Run the typescript compiler
-This is not yet finished; the old vanilla-JS file will soon be dropped abe replaced by generated files, compiled from Typescript.
+This is not yet finished; the old vanilla-JS files will soon be dropped and replaced by generated files, compiled from Typescript.
 ~~~bash
  $ npm run compile-typescript